thecodezone/disciple-tools-autolink/README.md

 ### Components

 1. Sample admin menu and admin page with starter tabs component.
-1. Sample post-type class and hooks.
+1. Sample custom post type.
 1. Sample REST api.
-1. Sample Magic Link.
+1. Sample magic link.

 > **Tip:** This starter plugin does not attempt to provide every component provided by
 > the [Disciple Tools Starter Template](https://github.com/thecodezone/dt-plugin/).
 See